wp-plugins/drop-shadow-boxes/readme.txt

 * Initial beta release.

 == Upgrade Notice ==

+= 1.3 =
+1. added compatibility with the Ultimatum theme
+1. fixed the rendering of the perspective-left effect
+1. fixed the colour picker on the widget which failed to open on page load

 = 1.2.3 =
 Fixed an issue that affected the display of the widget in some themes